Harbor and Sprout

 Visual Arts Secondary Unit Study

 Welcome to the Visual Arts Secondary Level Unit Study by Harbor + Sprout!
-This unit is designed to guide you on an immersive study experience, rich with deep-level thinking, research and reflection prompts, and project-based learning.
+Our upper-level homeschool curriculum is designed to guide you on immersive study experiences, rich with deep-level thinking, research and reflection prompts, and project-based learning.
 As you work through the modules in this unit study, we encourage you to take your time with the material and activities you choose to complete.
 In doing so, you will undergo a comprehensive journey through not only the topic at hand, but develop acumen for countless other life skills and tenets of academia.
+This unit study is intended for middle school and high school students ages 12-18+.

 This unit study will be delivered in digital pdf/ebook format and can be used digitally with a notebook of your own, or you may print the book and included notebooking pages.
 This unit includes the following contents and modules: